 Unlike brewing espresso or an Aeropress, when brewing a V60, there is no external pressure to push the water through the coffee.
 So the grind’s coarseness is set so that the water can run through the coffee and into the cup in your allotted brew time (usually between 2.5 minutes and 4 minutes).

-If you are brewing a single cup of coffee with your V60 (for example, 16g of coffee to 250g of water), you will want a grind slightly more coarse than granulated sugar.
+If you are brewing a single cup of coffee with your V60 (for example, 16g of coffee to 250g of water), you will want a medium grind, slightly more coarse than granulated sugar.
 This should be fine enough to allow the water to run through in less than 4 minutes, but not so coarse that it runs through in less than 2.5 minutes.

 Again, if you find your water is running through too fast, grind a little finer next time, and if you find it’s running too slow, grind a little coarser.
 Suppose you are brewing a V60 for two cups of coffee.
 In that case, you will be putting double the amount of water through double the amount of coffee.